imthiyasahamed2610/Integrator-/README.md

 •	Used in waveform generation and analog computation.
 ## Viva Questions
 1. What is an integrator circuit?

+An integrator is an op-amp circuit that produces an output voltage proportional to the integral of the input voltage.

 2. Write the output equation of integrator.

+Vout = - (1 / RC) ∫ Vin dt

+Where:
+R = Resistor
+C = Capacitor
+Vin = Input voltage

 3. Why does output lag input?

+The output lags input by 90° because integration of a sine wave produces a cosine wave which lags the input signal

 4. What happens at very low frequency?

+At very low frequency, the output voltage increases and may cause saturation.

 5. What is practical integrator?

+   A practical integrator is a modified integrator circuit that includes additional resistor to improve stability and prevent saturation.